Overdue CalMac ferries hit by further delays

 The two CalMac ferries that are being built at the Ferguson shipyard on the Clyde have been hit by a further delay.

-One of the boats - Hull 801 which will be called the Glen Sannox - will now not be ready until the Autumn rather than May of this year.
+One of the boats - hull 801 which will be called the Glen Sannox - will now not be ready until the autumn rather than May of this year.

-The second ferry, known as Hull 802, had been due to be handed over in March of next year but will now not be ready until the Autumn of that year.
+The second ferry, known as hull 802, had been due to be handed over in March of next year but will now not be ready until the autumn of that year.

 An additional £6m will also be allocated to help complete the ferries.